|Nutrition Facts (per serving)|

 The taste of tropical fruit comes to life in the refreshing mocktail known as the Cinderella.
 This favorite mixed drink has delighted young and old for many years.
-It's versatile and festive: the Cinderella is fantastic on summer afternoons, can be shared at a picnic or birthday party, and makes a fabulous and fruity brunch drink as well.
+It's versatile and festive: The Cinderella is fantastic on summer afternoons, can be shared at a picnic or birthday party, and makes a fabulous and fruity brunch drink as well.

-The Cinderella is an easy mix of three juices, along with grenadine (which is non-alcoholic) and ginger ale.
-The fruit juices create a tart base that mellowed by the sweetness of the grenadine.
+The Cinderella is an easy mix of three juices, along with grenadine (which is nonalcoholic) and ginger ale.
+The fruit juices create a tart base that is mellowed by the sweetness of the grenadine.
 You can, of course, adjust it to make it as sweet as you like.
-The bitters are an option if you want to add some depth of flavor, but it also adds a tiny amount of alcohol.
-You only need a couple of dashes, but avoid this altogether if you need to keep the Cinderella a true mocktail.
+In the end, you will have a tall, refreshing glass of what is essentially a homemade soda.
+The best part?
+It takes just a minute to mix up.

 Gather the ingredients.

-Strain into a chilled collins glass filled with fresh ice.
+Strain into a chilled Collins glass filled with fresh ice.

-Top with ginger ale.
+Top with the ginger ale.

 Garnish with the slices of pineapple and/or orange.
-Serve and enjoy!
+Serve and enjoy.

 The Cinderella is one of the easiest drinks to adapt.
-Serve it 'up' in a cocktail glass for more elegant affairs, transform it into a pitcher drink, or offer it as a party punch to a large crowd.
+Serve it "up" in a cocktail glass for more elegant affairs, transform it into a pitcher drink, or offer it as a party punch to a large crowd.

 - Dress it up.
 The Cinderella is nice with a variety of seasonal fruits floating in the drink and an ice ring adds to the presentation.
 You might even consider freezing fruit or herbs inside the ice.